jackdewinter/pymarkdown/docs/rules/rule_md041.md

 tag.
 This rule is implemented to include any special tags, including the HTML comment tag, in the triggering conditions for this rule.

+## Fix Description

+The reason for not being able to auto-fix this rule is context.
+Given that a top level was not present in the document, context from the author is needed to determine what text should be in that heading.